 May I waive child support?

 No. Child support is not yours; it is your child’s.
-Even if you and the other parent agree to no child support (or even child support that is less than the statute requires), the judge will generally not reduce it unless there are very good reasons.
-In fact, even if someone is unemployed, the court will often impute income to that person.
+Even if you and the other parent agree to no child support (or even child support that is less than the statute requires), the judge will generally not approve such an arrangement unless there are very good reasons.
+In fact, even if someone is unemployed, the court will often impute or assign income to that person.
 For example, if a party was making $15 an hour and left his or her job, then the court will probably impute an income of $15 per hour for 40 hours per week to that person.